 - Download URL: http://www.spambotsecurity.com/zbblock_download.php

-How to install ZbBlock:
+How To Install ZbBlock:

-Unzip the file and upload the contents of the zbblock folder to the /zbblock folder on your server:
+Unzip the file, and upload the contents of the ZbBlock folder to the /zbblock folder on your server:

-I notice that Asian spammers get a web host in the US where they run a proxy server so I tend to block popular US hosting providers as this doesn’t block normal Americans who go directly from their home/work PC to your site.
+I notice that Asian spammers usually get a web host in the US where they run a proxy server, so I tend to block popular US hosting providers as this approach doesn’t block normal Americans who go directly from their home/work PC to your site.

 Essentially, you have to add a special tag at the very beginning of every page you want to protect.

 Notice that there is no space between the ZBB tag and the start of the doctype.
 This is very important.

-Testing security of your WordPress blog
+Testing Security of your WordPress Blog

-At the end of your site URL after the slash, add “?test=xtestx” and you should see a screen like this:
+At the end of your site URL, after the slash, add “?test=xtestx” and you should see a screen like this: